 It may at times be necessary for the Practice Manager to contact you and arrange to meet with you to discuss matters.

-If you are dissatisfied with the conclusion of the complaint and/or proposed resolution, your complaint will be referred to the firms Complaints Director, John Davies, who will review all matters and contact you to discuss the matter further, again within 10 working days.
+If you are dissatisfied with the conclusion of the complaint and/or proposed resolution, your complaint will be referred to the firms Complaints Director, John Davies, who will review all matters and contact you to discuss the matter further, within 14 working days.

 If at the conclusion of our investigations and considerations of your complaint, regardless of the outcome, you will still have the right to complain to the Legal Ombudsman.